Germany stands by Israel – and is seeking to bring about a de-escalation

 The humanitarian situation in Gaza has also worsened in the course of the fight against Hamas.
 There is no question that Israel has the right to defend itself.
 As the Federal Chancellor said, this also included providing the necessary humanitarian aid.
 Care must be taken to ensure that this does not fall into the hands of Hamas, however.
 At the beginning of the conflict, the Federal Government initially decided to review its provision of development aid to the Palestinian territories.

-Aid to Palestinian territories reviewed: The Federal Government provides humanitarian aid to help those in urgent need.
+Aid for the Palestinian territories: The Federal Government provides humanitarian aid to help those in urgent need.
 The aim is to give people the chance to live in dignity and security and to ease suffering.
 Development partnerships have a different goal and are aimed at achieving long-term and sustainable improvements in social, environmental and political conditions.
+For decades, Germany has been one of the largest donors of humanitarian aid and development cooperation for the Palestinian territories.

 But there is no doubt that Palestinians in need depend on our help.
 They too are victims of Hamas and its oppression.
 For this reason, Germany will continue to provide humanitarian aid, and this has now been increased once again.

-The Federal Government is also committed to doing everything possible to ensure humanitarian access to Gaza.
-On 21 October, initial aid shipments were able to cross the Rafah border crossing in Egypt into the Gaza Strip.
-Together with its European partners, the Federal Government is also calling for “continuous, rapid, safe and unhindered access for humanitarian aid.
+The Federal Government is committed to doing everything possible to ensure humanitarian access to Gaza.
+This also includes special German flights with relief supplies for the civilian population in Gaza.
+Since 21 October, initial aid shipments have been able to use the Rafah border crossing in Egypt into the Gaza Strip.
+But in view of the humanitarian situation, it is clear that much more aid needs to reach Gaza.
+Together with its European partners, the Federal Government is also calling for “continuous, rapid, safe and unhindered access for humanitarian aid”.